-The EEPROM Read Enable Signal EERE is the read strobe to the EEPROM.
-When the correct address is set up in the EEAR Register, the EERE bit must be written to a logic one to trigger the EEPROM read.
+The EEPROM read enable signal EERE is the read strobe to the EEPROM.
+When the correct address is set up in the EEAR register, the EERE bit must be written to a logic one to trigger the EEPROM read.
 The EEPROM read access takes one instruction, and the requested data is available immediately.
 When the EEPROM is read, the CPU is halted for four cycles before the next instruction is executed.

 The user should poll the EEPE bit before starting the read operation.
-If a write operation is in progress, it is neither possible to read the EEPROM, nor to change the EEAR Register.
+If a write operation is in progress, it is neither possible to read the EEPROM, nor to change the EEAR register.

-The calibrated Oscillator is used to time the EEPROM accesses.
-Table 6-2 on page 25 lists the typical programming time for EEPROM access from the CPU.
+The calibrated oscillator is used to time the EEPROM accesses.
+Table 5-3 lists the typical programming time for EEPROM access from the CPU.

-Table 6-2.
+Table 5-3.
 EEPROM Programming Time

-Symbol Number of Calibrated RC Oscillator Cycles Typ Programming Time EEPROM write (from CPU) 26,368 3.3 ms
+Symbol Number of Calibrated RC Oscillator Cycles Typ Programming Time EEPROM write (from CPU) 26,368 3.3ms

 The following code examples show one assembly and one C function for writing to the EEPROM.
 The examples assume that interrupts are controlled (e.g. by disabling interrupts globally) so that no interrupts will occur during execution of these functions.
-The examples also assume that no Flash Boot Loader is present in the software.
+The examples also assume that no flash boot loader is present in the software.
 If such code is present, the EEPROM write function must also wait for any ongoing SPM command to finish.